 What is the School Site Council?

-Typically, site council members allocate approximately 2 hours per month to attend the monthly meeting.
-In between the monthly meetings, communications between site council members are typically through emails.
-At certain times of the year, you may be asked to chair or be involved in a subcommittee which may meet an additional 1-2 hours/month.
+How much time does it take to be a site council member?Typically, members allocate approximately 2 hours per month to attend the monthly meeting.
+In between the monthly meetings, communications between Site Council members are typically through emails.
+At certain times of the year, members may be asked to chair or be involved in a subcommittee which may meet an additional 1-2 hours/month.

 - November 17, 2022

 - January 19, 2023

 - February 16, 2023

 - March 16, 2023